stackitcloud/stackit-cli/README.md

 - DNS zones and record-sets
 - Databases such as PostgreSQL Flex, MongoDB Flex and SQLServer Flex

-This CLI is in a BETA state.
-More services and functionality will be supported soon.
 Your feedback is appreciated!
 Feel free to open [GitHub issues](https://github.com/stackitcloud/stackit-cli) to provide feature requests and bug reports.